Photo: Rodney Bailey

 - Organize.
 Planning a wedding is a big project with many pieces.
 It can all get out of control really quickly so it is crucial that you get organized and stay organized.
 Whether you do it electronically or using binder/folder system, select a method that will help you corral all the information packages, proposals and contracts you will be receiving.
 Set up a separate email account for wedding related emails to keep them from being mixed up with your other emails.
 When you purchase items for your wedding, designate a box/area/room for these items.

 - Communicate.
 Communication is extremely important, not only with each other but with your family, friends and the wedding professionals you hire.
 Your vendors will appreciate you expressing your expectations and concerns.
 It allows us to do our job better and to provide you with better service.
 As a wedding planner, I get phone calls frequently from brides and grooms alike venting about each other or about a family member, and I find myself ending many of those conversations with “have you told this person what you just told me?”
 If you try to communicate and you hit an impasse, you might need to seek an impartial third party to help.
 I have had clients who attend pre-marital or couples counseling while planning their weddings and they have all said that those sessions were helpful.

 - Perspective.
 Constantly remind yourselves what this wedding is all about.
 Like it or not, it is not about finding that perfect favor to give to your guests.
 Amidst all the planning, you can easily lose yourselves.
 I suggest having date nights or even weekend getaways where you are forbidden to talk about the wedding and decompress a bit.

-Now that you are all prepared to plan your wedding, be sure to subscribe to our blog for more helpful tips on planning your Washington, DC, Maryland and Virginia wedding.
+Now that you are prepared to plan your wedding, be sure to subscribe to our blog for more helpful tips on planning your Washington, DC, Maryland and Virginia wedding.
 Be sure to read our series of Real Weddings.
-As always, we are here to help so contact us.
+We are here to help so contact us.
 Have fun!
 Vicky